Q: Why do police officers make suspected drunk drivers do roadside balance acts?

 Q: What is Horizontal Gaze Nystagmus (HGN)?

 A: Horizontal Gaze Nystagmus (HGN) is a jerking of the eye as the eye moves horizontally while following a moving stimulus.
+You may not feel it and may not know that it is occurring.
 There are three parts to this test.
 The officer holds a stimulus (usually a pen) 12 to 15 inches from the driver’s nose and moves it horizontally across the driver’s field of vision.
 The officer first checks for nystagmus (jerking) as the driver's eyes shift to the left and right, and then checks for nystagmus while holding the stimulus to the far right and then to the far left of the driver’s field of vision.
 Finally, the officer looks for the onset of nystagmus before the stimulus reaches a 45-degree angle from the starting point (the driver’s nose).
 If the officer observes a total of at least four of the six possible clues (three clues in each eye), there is a 77 percent probability that the individual would test at a .08 BAC or higher.

 Q: What are the Walk and Turn and the One Leg Stand tests?